Gransformer: Transformer-based Graph Generation

 We consider a process of message passing on a subgraph of the first $j$ nodes in which each node passes its value to all its neighbors at each step.
 Following this algorithm, the initial message on node $i$ is received exactly $m_k(i,j)$ times by the $j$-th node in step $k$.
-It is worth noting that most graph convolutional layers and graph kernels based on random walks can be restated by special forms of message passing.In spatial graph convolutional layers, for example, the vector at each node is computed by aggregating the vectors (or equivalent messages) from its neighboring nodes, followed by a nonlinear activation function.
+It is worth noting that most graph convolutional layers and graph kernels based on random walks can be restated by special forms of message passing.
+For example, in spatial graph convolutional layers, the vector at each node is computed by aggregating the vectors (or equivalent messages) from its neighboring nodes, followed by a nonlinear activation function.

 In fact $g_k(i,j)$ and $h_k(i,j)$ are two different normalizations of $m_k(i,j)$.
 On one hand, these normalizations bound the input values to network $f$; otherwise, it may face numerical overflows for its parameter values during the training process.
 On the other hand, these normalizations have some probabilistic meaning from a random walk-based point of view.
 In other words, if we consider the subgraph of the first $j$ nodes of an undirected graph, then $g_k(i,j)$ is the probability of stopping at node $i$ if we start a random walk of length $k$ from node $j$.
 Also $h_k(i,j)$ is the probability of stopping at node $j$ if we start a random walk of length $k$ from node $i$.